Blockspace Under Pressure: An Analysis of Spam MEV on High-Throughput Blockchains: Analysis with (Approximate) Priority Fee Ordering

 \section{Analysis with (Approximate) Priority Fee Ordering}

 We now turn to a TFM with priority fee ordering (PFO), where transactions are executed in decreasing order of their bids rather than randomly.
-This is promising for reducing spam, as in the random-ordering model, spam transactions can occupy early positions in the block without paying more than others, whereas under PFO, such placement becomes costly.
+PFO closely approximates the ordering observed on many deployed chains, where transactions paying higher priority fees consistently land earlier in the block.
+It may also help reduce spam, as under random ordering, spam transactions can occupy early positions in the block without paying more than others, whereas PFO makes this costly.

-To capture the effects of PFO, we analyze a tractable approximation that extends the random-ordering model in \cref{sec:random-ordering}.
-Concretely, we assume that the block is divided into $n$ sub-blocks of equal capacity.
-These sub-blocks represent increasingly late execution positions in the block.
-Transactions that choose to pay for priority are sorted into these sub-blocks by their priority bids, with higher bids placed earlier.
-Within each sub-block, however, the order of transactions is still random.
-Each transaction in a priority sub-block pays the minimum price required for inclusion in that sub-block.

-For example, if $n=2$, then priority transactions with higher bids are placed in the first sub-block and are executed before priority transactions in the second sub-block.
-Transactions that do not compete for priority are placed only after all priority transactions, in the lowest occupied part of the block.
-They all pay the minimum fee needed to be included in the block, rather than the higher price needed to obtain an earlier execution slot.

-In general, the block therefore consists of two regions.
-The upper region is priority-ordered: transactions there are divided across sub-blocks according to their priority bids, and higher-priority sub-blocks execute first.
-The lower region is inclusion-only: transactions there do not compete for earlier execution and instead pay the common minimum inclusion price for the block.
-The rest of the model stays the same.
-In particular, we still assume that the opportunity is randomly and independently located among the included user gas.

-To capture the fact that not all users wish to compete for priority, we assume that a fraction $\userf\in[0,1]$ of users opt into the priority market, while the remaining fraction $1-\userf$ seek only inclusion.
-Users always bid honestly relative to their chosen service class.
-Priority-seeking users bid according to their willingness to pay for earlier execution, while inclusion-only users submit the minimum price needed to enter the block.

-Let $\gpu$ denote the minimum price needed for inclusion in the block, i.e., the clearing price of the last occupied sub-block.
-Conditional on this $\gpu$, the demand of priority-seeking users is $ D^{\mathrm{T}}(\gpu)=\userf D(\gpu), $ while the demand of inclusion-only users is $ D^{\mathrm{L}}(\gpu)=(1-\userf)D(\gpu). $ Thus, only the $\userf D(\gpu)$ priority-seeking users contribute to the price ladder across earlier sub-blocks.
-The remaining $(1-\userf)D(\gpu)$ users appear only in the lowest-price occupied part of the block, and all of them pay the common inclusion price $\gpu$.

-Spam bots are modeled analogously.
-A spam attempt can either compete for an earlier execution position or seek inclusion only.
-In our approximate model, a spam transaction assigned to sub-block $i$ should therefore be interpreted as a spam bid just high enough to obtain the execution priority of that sub-block.
-This lets the equilibrium endogenously determine how much spam enters the expensive priority region and how much remains in the low-price inclusion region.

-Finally, like in the previous section, we assume that the opportunity value scales linearly with total included user gas: $ \bar r = r_0 \cdot \frac{Q_u}{D_0}, $ where $Q_u$ is the total user gas included in the block.
-This captures the idea that more user activity creates more MEV opportunities, but that spam also reduces those opportunities when it displaces users.